mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 The idea here is to situate negotiators in such a way that they don't know specifics about the community they are representing.
-The goal is for the lack of information in the veil of ignorance to remove, or at least temper, arguments based on self-interest when trying to forge an agreement.
+The goal is for the lack of information to minimize arguments based on self-interest.

 Rawls discusses the veil of ignorance as it pertains to the creation of society, but the same ideas can be applied to scenarios that are not as grand in scope.